 Fund Financial Statements - Fund financial statements report detailed information about the District.
 The focus of governmental and enterprise fund financial statements is on major funds rather than reporting funds by type.
 Each major fund is presented in a separate column.
 Nonmajor funds are aggregated and presented in a single column.
-Fiduciary funds are reported by fund type.

 The accounting and reporting treatment applied to a fund is determined by its measurement focus.
 All governmental fund types are accounted for using a flow of current financial resources measurement focus.
-The financial statements for governmental funds are a balance sheet, which generally includes only current assets and current liabilities; and a statement of revenues, expenditures and changes in fund balances, which reports on the changes in total fund balances.
-Proprietary funds and fiduciary funds are reported using the economic resources measurement focus.
+The financial statements for governmental funds are a balance sheet, which generally includes only current assets and current liabilities; and a statement of revenues, expenditures and changes in fund balance, which reports on the changes in total fund balance.
+Proprietary funds are reported using the economic resources measurement focus.
+The financial statements for proprietary funds are the statement of net position, which includes assets, deferred outflows, liabilities, deferred inflows and net position; and the statement of revenues, expenses, and changes in net position which reports the changes in total net position.
 The statement of cash flows provides information about how the District finances and meets the cash flow needs of its proprietary activities.